amcdavid/CoordinatedTCellsMicrobiota/README.md

   - 01\_make\_cst: Run DMN model on OTU and flowsom metaclusters and find best-fitting model
+  - 01\_table1\_demographics: Summarize some demographic variables to generate portions of “table 1” in the paper.
   - 02\_network\_modeling: Test for pairwise associations between CST, IST and flowsom metacluster
   - 02\_ist\_cst\_results: Heatmaps of IST/CST composition, associations